MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/woocommerce/faq/applying-surcharges.md

 To apply a surcharge or payment fee to a payment method, you can use third-party packages that follow the WooCommerce and Wordpress development guidelines.

 **Support**
-The Integration Team will do their best to support you with installing a third-party package, but bear in mind that it is a third-party package.
-We can't guarantee perfect compatibility.
+The Integration Team will do their best to support you with installing third-party packages, but we can't guarantee perfect compatibility.

 **PSD2 implications**
 For more information about how the Payment Services Directive 2 may affect surcharges or payment fees, see [Payment Services Directive 2](/security-and-legal/payment-regulations/about-payment-service-directive-2).